 Unfortunately, not everyone uses their local high street anymore and even those who do might be in such a rush when they pass your cafe they don’t even notice it (no offence).
 But, the vast majority of people these days are on social media, so you need to be too.

 Post pictures of your menu options to get taste buds tingling, tell everyone about the events you’re hosting, share videos of how successful they are, let people know about your weekly specials and customer loyalty programme, as well as your handy meal-deals.

 Ultimately, you want to use social media to drum up interest in your cafe, engage with new and existing customers, and share the word on how amazing you are.
 For more info on social media platforms and how they’re best used to benefit your business, head here.

 Top tip: If you’ve got a Facebook account for your business, ask happy customers to leave you a peachy review in exchange for a loyalty stamp - it’ll look great to prospective visitors.

 When it comes to accepting payments in your cafe, we’ve got you covered.
-With everything from EPOS till systems to countertop, portable and contactless card machines, our expert team’s on hand to make sure you never have to turn a paying customer away again.
+With everything from POS till systems to countertop, portable and contactless card machines, our expert team’s on hand to make sure you never have to turn a paying customer away again.
 Get in touch today on 0808 274 2017.